AnouarLekhal/web-photo-gallery-example/README.md

 For more details to how install the local environment consult the official documentations [here](https://angular.io/guide/setup-local).

 # Further help
-To get more help on the Angular see the [official documentations](https://angular.io/docs).# web-photo-gallery-example
+To get more help on the Angular see the [official documentations](https://angular.io/docs).
-# web-photo-gallery-example